-But after almost two decades together and a very tumultuous relationship, my husband and I divorced in 1989.
+But after almost two decades together and a tumultuous relationship, my husband and I divorced in 1989.
 It was during this time that my life began to spiral out of control.
-I lost my job -- and -- then my youngest son was tragically killed in a motorcycle accident.
+I lost my job – and – then my youngest son was tragically killed in a motorcycle accident.

 I want this part to be clear: I acknowledge that I have done wrong.
 I made the biggest mistake of my life to make ends meet and got involved with people selling drugs.

 This was a road I never dreamed of venturing down.
 I became what is called a telephone mule, passing messages between the distributors and sellers.
 I participated in a drug conspiracy, and I was wrong.